Maikxx/Portfolio_Backend/README.md

 Please keep in mind that this version is not very optimized in terms of image sizes, it will send a image to the client back, which is rougly the same size as the one you uploaded.

 Also make sure to check the front-end code, in case you are not using the default `BASE_URL` and `PORT`.
 In the client these ofcourse need to correspond with those of the server.

+## Bugs

+Please feel free to send me a mail or make a PR, if you see something that I might have overlooked.